Miscellaneous

 photo source: food.ndtv.com

 Cinnamon is a spice.
-It is used both in cakes and for seasoning meat or other dishes.
-But it is also used with great benefit in herbal medicine.
+It is used both in cakes and for seasoning meat and other dishes.
+It is also used with great benefits in herbal medicine.

-Cinnamon's name says exactly what it is - tree bark.
+The name cinnamon says exactly what it is - tree bark.
 Basically, cinnamon is the inner bark of trees of the genus Cinnamomum.
-There are many species in this genus, according to some sources, more than 100, but only 2 are those whose bark is consumed.
-These are Cinnamomum zeylaticum or Ceylon cinnamon, found in India, Sri Lanka, Madagascar, the Caribbean and Brazil, and Cinnamomum aromaticum or Chinese cinnamon, native to China, Indonesia and Vietnam.
-Both have the same specific flavour, but Ceylon cinnamon, also known as true cinnamon, is more subtle and refined.
+There are many species in this genus, according to some sources, more than 100, but only 2 are the ones whose bark is consumed.
+These are Cinnamom zeylaticum or Ceylon cinnamon, found in India, Sri Lanka, Madagascar, the Caribbean and Brazil, and Cinnamomum aromaticum or Chinese cinnamon, native to China, Indonesia and Vietnam.
+Both have the same specific flavor, but Ceylon cinnamon, also known as true cinnamon, is more subtle and refined.
 Chinese cinnamon is cheaper.

 the miraculous cinnamon